DavidMorano/system/src/libuc/hasx/README.txt

 HASX

-These subroutines determine if a counted c-string has certain specified characteristics.
+These subroutines determine if a given counted c-string has certain specified characteristics.